Gsara3497/fsdwdtdb-59/README.md

 ## **Procedure:-**

 [First open the mysql workbanch or mysql command prompt, but I dont use the way.
-I used for [https://sqlbolt.com/]website.
+I used for [https://sqlbolt.com/] website.
 Then open webpage then directly to write the queries and answers for the task]

 Step 1: Open file manager to create new file[fsdwdtdb-59] -> to then open cmd->code . -> then open vs code.